Adamm00/IPSet_ASUS/README.md

 "./jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall whitelist domain google.com" This Bans the URL Specified

+Here Are Some Example Import Commands;
+"./jffs/scripts/firewall import" This Reads IPSet Save File From /jffs/scripts/ipset2.txt And Saves All IPs To Blacklist "./jffs/scripts/firewall import URL" This Reads IPSet Save File From A Custom URL And Saves All IPs To Blacklist

+Here Are Some Example Deport Commands;
+"./jffs/scripts/firewall deport" This Reads IPSet Save File From /jffs/scripts/ipset2.txt And Removes All IPs From Blacklist "./jffs/scripts/firewall import URL" This Reads IPSet Save File From A Custom URL And Removes All IPs From Blacklist

 Here Are Some Example Debug Commands;
 "./jffs/scripts/firewall debug enable" Enable All Debugging To Syslog "./jffs/scripts/firewall debug enable newbans" Enable New Ban Debugging To Syslog Only